reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 == Class Transform [.small]#[tfm_y=TfmType.NO)#
 ```
 - `55:50` this AsciiDoc creates this html:
 - I didn't add any CSS or do anything else.
-We literally started this project 4 hours ago
+We literally started this project 4 hours ago, so this is just an example basically
+- so, you can see we've got a Table of Contents
+  - we can jump straight to a section
+  - we've got a cross-reference we can click on
+  - each method comes along with its details
+  - and so on, and so forth
+  - and, to make things even easier, rather than having to know that the argument list is meant to be smaller than the main part, or how do you create a cross reference, or how you meant to format the arguments to the method name, and list out each one of its arguments
+- we've created a special template
+  -